 Alcohol is legal and widely consumed around the world.
 For that reason, many people think of it as a harmless substance.
-But, is alcohol a drug?
+But, is alcohol a drug that can require alcohol addiction treatment?
 The answer is yes, and here’s why.

 Alcohol Is a Depressant

-Drugs can be stimulants, sedatives, depressants or pain relievers.
-Most people would be surprised to learn that alcohol is a depressant.
+Drugs can be stimulants, sedatives, depressants, or pain relievers.
+Most people would be surprised to learn that alcohol falls under the depressant drug category.
 Although many people drink alcohol for its stimulant benefits, the substance actually slows down the central nervous system.

 Clearly, alcohol leaves a negative impact, as evidenced by the effects of a hangover.
 Alcohol is a depressant substance, which makes it very similar to a drug.